yegor256/micromap/README.md

 performance.
 When the map is larger than 50, it is better to use standard [`HashMap`](https://doc.rust-lang.org/std/collections/struct.HashMap.html).

+The only important restriction is that both key and value must implement the `Copy` trait.

 **WELCOME**:
 Not all functions that a user expects to have in a map are implemented.
 I will appreciate if you contribute by implementing these missing functions.